THE NEW YORK TIMES

 roles: casting, field producing, interviewing, scripting

-A study conducted by the National Center For Education Statistics showed test scores in math and reading hit new lows after the pandemic.
-I spoke with one family, fourth grader Yara Valerio and her mother Emma Mercado, about these results, their experiences with remote learning, and their hopes for the next school year.
+A National Center For Education Statistics study showed test scores in math and reading hit new lows after the pandemic.
+I spoke with one family, fourth grader Yara Valerio and her mother Emma Mercado, about their challenges with remote learning and their hopes for the next school year.

-I took the lead on producing this segment.
-I booked the interviews with Emma Mercado, Yara Valerio, and Reading Partners CEO Adeola Whitney, then traveled to NYC to field produce the story, directing the crew in shooting b-roll of Yara's first day of fourth grade and also conducting the in-person interviews with Yara, Emma, and Adeola.
-I also worked on writing the script.
+As the producer, I booked Emma, Yara, and children's literacy nonprofit CEO Adeola Whitney.
+I field produced the day-long shoot, directing the crew in shooting b-roll of Yara's first day of fourth grade and conducting the interviews.
+I also helped write the script.

 ABC NEWS NIGHTLINE